NerdPractitioner/stelligent-university/01-cloudformation/worksheet.md

 _Why do we prefer the YAML format for CFN templates?_

-### Answer:
+### Answer 1:

 Yaml is generally easier and faster to write and takes less characters.
 It also allows for the use of conditional logic and self referencing.
 Yaml has many other dynamic features that JSON doesn't support and can parse json as well if needed.

 #### Question: Protecting Resources

 _What else can you do to prevent resources in a stack from being deleted?_

-### Answer:
+### Answer 2:

 - You can set the deletion policy attribute to Retain or Snapshot
 - You can use IAM policies to restrict users from being able to delete stack resources